Events and Initiatives

 A Conversation: Understanding Latinx/o/a Diversity and Why it Matters

 Although often treated as monolithic group in comparison to other racial groups, the Latinx/a/o population is remarkably diverse.
 Where referred to as Hispanic or Latinx/a/o minimizes the wide range of national origins, racial identities and languages.
 An increased understanding of this multifaceted population is key to building and sustaining an inclusive campus community and climate that enhances success.
-The event is Friday, October 1 from 12:30–1:30 p.m.
-The event will be held virtually on Zoom.
-Register online to receive the Zoom link.
+The event was on Friday, October 1.
+Watch the virtual event on YouTube.

 ResourceS FOR FURTHER LEARNING